 Primary Research Areas

-20th and 21st century Irish literature and poetry; global/postcolonial literature and theory; disability studies; body politics; critical gender and sexuality studies; human rights and political theory
+20th and 21st century Irish literature and poetry; global/postcolonial literature and theory; body, disability, and fat studies; gender and sexuality studies; human rights and political theory

 Secondary Research Areas

 “Disorder, Digestion, and Metabolic Futures: Disabled Bellies in Contemporary Global Fiction” examines the ongoing hardiness of a world that claims to be “postcolonial” via the transmission and generation of medical knowledge.
 Literature, as both a vehicle for pathological norms and a potential challenge to those norms, provides a crucial narrativization of illness and disability.

 Supported by readings of Han Kang, Carmen Maria Machado, and J.M.
 Coetzee, I argue that the acquisition and production of medical knowledge is challenged by embodied displays of disordered eating and disrupted digestion, and that any future divorced from the violence inherent in medical logics of containment, knowability, and diagnosis is thus metabolically-determined; in different terms, the future is alimentary in that “the warm illumination of a horizon imbued with potentiality” is warm because the viscera, when cut open and exposed to the world, is itself steaming.